Archduchess Maria Elisabeth of Austria (born 1743): Abbess in Innsbruck

-Elisabeth was appointed canoness of the Convent for Noble Ladies in Innsbruck by her mother, which had been established by her mother in 1765 to pray for the soul of her late husband, Francis Stephen.
-Like her unmarried sister Maria Anna, she did not live in the convent but continued to spend her time with the imperial court in Vienna.
+Her mother appointed Elisabeth as canoness of Innsbruck's Convent for Noble Ladies, which Maria Theresa had established in 1765 to pray for the soul of her late husband, Francis Stephen.
+Like her unmarried sister Maria Anna, Elisabeth did not live in the convent but continued to spend her time with the imperial court in Vienna.

 After the death of her mother Maria Theresa in 1780, Elisabeth and her sisters Maria Anna and Maria Christina were asked by their brother Joseph II to leave court because he shunned the presence of women there, and wanted to put an end to what he referred to as his sisters Weiberwirtschaft or 'women's republic'.
 In May 1781, Elisabeth went to Innsbruck, where she would reside in the Imperial Castle as abbess for fifteen years, until January 1806.